CanntAim/leetcode/README.md

 # leetcode
 Just random problems I'll occasionally do...
+If something interesting comes up I'll document it.